 from the previous section, with the declarations in the example

 above.
-Also copy over the definition of the meta-nodes valid-int
+Also copy over the definition of the meta-nodes valid-int,

-and the Negative-Number
+validate and the Negative-Number failure type from

 Section 8.3, “Target-Node for own Meta-Nodes”, into the Tridash code tag.
 Replace

-in the inline node declarations within the
+to-int with valid-int in the inline node declarations within the

 input field values.